nyxnor/onionjuggler/README.md

 ### Requirements

-* Unix system (paths break on windows cause they use \ for path)
+* Unix-like system
 * tor >= 0.3.5 (HiddenServiceVersion 3 for onion authentication)
+* grep
+* sed
 * python3-stem >=1.8.0 (for Vanguards)
 * openssl >= 1.1+ (for onion authentication)
 * basez >= 1.6.2 (for onion authentication)
 * git >= 2.0+ (for cloning the repo and vanguards)
 * qrencode >= 4.1.1 (for printing the hostname)
-* sh under /bin/sh (or the closest to POSIX compliant shell you want, ash, dash)
+* pandoc (creating the manual and reading markdown)
+* lynx (reading markdown)
-* systemd (for vanguards control)
+* systemd (for vanguards control) - for now, different services managers is a goal
 * user with root privileges
 * leave blank lines between Hidden Services torrc lines - the cli script create it correctly, no change needed when using this project, just be aware when editing your torrc or importing your torrc and deactivating a service, it will delete every line within the same block
 * HiddenServiceDir different root path than DataDir (facilitates a lot backup and other detections, else would need to prefix every HiddenServiceDir with hs_*)
 * Path for folders variables must not contain "/" at the end.

 ### Operating systems

-Works *nix operating systems, tested by the maintainer specifically on GNU/Linux Debian 11.
+Works unix-like operating systems, tested by the maintainer specifically on GNU/Linux Debian 11.
 Work is being done for *bsd systems, sed is using [this trick](https://unix.stackexchange.com/a/401928).
 Missing different service managers, currently just supports Systemd, planning on implementing SysV, Runit, OpenRC.

 ### Shells